Aesir-Automation/SnoogensArenaArmsWarrior/README.md

 •	Too lazy to target the Warrior who just popped Avatar?
 Auto Piercing Howl when target isn't in range and Hamstring isn't applied!
 •	Not sure, but could be neat if you're lazy I guess?
-Burst Rotation tweaks
-• **Fixed in version 1.1, to be released, both standard and burst rotation optimized**
-• Don't like the rotation?
-Give me your feedback!

 ***